pryv/dev-site/Register.md

 	{"message": "Invalid user name",
 	  "detail": "User name must be made of 5 to 21 alphanumeric characters.", "id": "INVALID_USER_NAME"}

+## Register a new User: Confirmation, Step 1 / 2
 ### POST `/init`

 Initializes user creation, will be confirmed by POST `/challengeToken/confirm`, see: [Confirm](#confirm).